pytransitions/transitions/README.md

 A machine can handle multiple models which can be passed as a list like `Machine(model=[model1, model2, ...])`.
 In cases where you want to add models *as well as* the machine instance itself, you can pass the string placeholder `'self'` during initialization like `Machine(model=['self', model1, ...])`.
 You can also create a standalone machine, and register models dynamically via `machine.add_model` by passing `model=None` to the constructor.
+Furthermore, you can use `machine.dispatch` to trigger events on all currently added models.
 Remember to call `machine.remove_model` if machine is long-lasting and your models are temporary and should be garbage collected:

 ```python